JonPSmith/RunStartupMethodsSequentially/README.md

 ### For ASP.NET Core

 You most likely want to get the database connection string via the configuration held in the appsettings.json file and an known folder, either the environment `ContentRootPath` or `WebRootPath`.
-The code below show how you do this in
+The code below show how you do this.

 ```c#
 public class Startup